Health-RI/health-ri-metadata/README.md

 ### Implementation

-The model is part of the requirements to onboard to the Health-RI catalog, and documentation for users is not yet released.
-However, users can start the onboarding process by publishing their metadata according to this schema in a FAIR Data Point.
+The model is part of the requirements to onboard to the Health-RI catalog.
+Users can start the onboarding process by publishing their metadata according to this schema in a FAIR Data Point.
 To start:
-- read the explanation of all classes and properties in the [Core Metadata Schema Specification](https://github.com/Health-RI/health-ri-metadata)
+- read the explanation of all classes and properties above,
 - collect and map your metadata instances to the model using this [example metadata collection sheet](https://github.com/Health-RI/health-ri-metadata/blob/master/Implementation/metadata%20collection%20sheet%20template.xlsx)
 - import the provided [shacl](https://github.com/Health-RI/health-ri-metadata/tree/master/Formalisation(shacl)/Core/PiecesShape) to your FDP (note: tutorial on how to configure your FDP for Health-RI's requirements is being developed)
 - For a complete overview of the onboarding process, users can look for the [Metadata Onboarding on the National Catalogue](https://health-ri.atlassian.net/wiki/spaces/FSD/pages/279150593) with details on how to implement and connect to it.